tregua87/tregua87.github.io/_posts/2019-07-08-docker-network.md

 It is a simple Web server that is listening requests at the url `http://XX.XX.XX.XX:2222/add`.
-At every `GET` request from a peer, the entry point extracts the IP address of the sender and save it in a local log file.
+At every `GET` request from a peer, the entry point extracts the IP address of the sender and saves it in a local log file.

 ## Docker Container ##

 As stated before, any peer is a Docker container.

 To create a Docker container, we first define its image.
-Basically, create a new file, called `Dockerfile`, and dump inside the following text.
+Basically, create a new file, called `Dockerfile`, and dump inside it the following text.
 ```
 FROM ubuntu:latest